lupyuen/lupyuen.github.io/src/rust3.md

 _Anything else we need for Rust in NuttX Kernel?_

-Since we're calling Rust Core Library in the Kernel, we won't touch any POSIX Application Interfaces.
+Since we're calling __Rust Core Library__ in NuttX Kernel, we won't touch any POSIX Application Interfaces.
 So if we need to support the Kernel Equivalent of Errno (and other Global State), we'll have to __create the Rust Library__ ourselves.

 [(See the Rust Library for __Linux Kernel__)](https://rust-for-linux.github.io/docs/v6.8-rc3/kernel/)